 Observations show that different levels of deciduousness contribute to alternative strategies for tropical tree response to water stress (Williams et al., 2008).
 For example, during the severe 1997 El Nino drought, brevi-deciduous trees and deciduous stem-succulents within a tropical dry site in Guanacaste Costa Rica retained leaves during the extreme wet-season drought, behaving differently than during normal dry seasons (Borchert et al., 2002).
-Both models here predict that neither seasonal deciduousness, nor drought-deciduous phenology at the seasonally dry tropical forest, Palo Verde (which consists of trees with different leaf phenological strategies), act to buffer the forest from a large drop in LAI during UCEs (Fig. S1a-b).
-Even with this large decrease in LAI, ED2 predicted a very weak biomass loss at the time of UCEs (Fig. 2a), suggesting large-scale leaf loss is not a direct mechanism of plant mortality in ED2.
+Both models here predict that neither seasonal deciduousness, nor drought-deciduous phenology at the seasonally dry tropical forest, Palo Verde (which consists of trees with different leaf

+453 phenological strategies), act to buffer the forest from a large drop in LAI during UCEs (Fig. S1a-454 b).
+Even with this large decrease in LAI, ED2 predicted a very weak biomass loss at the time of UCEs (Fig. 2a), suggesting large-scale leaf loss is not a direct mechanism of plant mortality in 455 456 ED2.
 At the EucFACE site prior to the simulated extreme drought, LAI was stable in ED2, while LPJ-GUESS displayed strong inter-annual variability in LAI (Fig. S1a-b).
-This capability of large swings in LAI (5.8 to 0.8) by LPJ-GUESS could contribute to model uncertainty and the considerable mortality response at EucFACE.
-Modeled LAI was the largest source of variability in another ecosystem model, CABLE, when evaluating the simulated response to CO2 fertilization (Li et al., 2018).
-Models might better capture the different plant phenological responses to UCEs if the PFT phenology schemes better represented morphological and physiological characteristics relevant to plant-water relations (e.g., leaf age; retention of young leaves even during extreme droughts; Borchert et al., (2002); variation in hydraulic traits as a function of leaf habit Vargas et al., (2021)) (Table 3).
+This capability of 457 458 large swings in LAI, and the larger LAI drop (3.0 to 1.7) by LPJ-GUESS could potentially contribute to the considerable mortality response at EucFACE.
+Models might better capture the 459 460 different plant phenological responses to UCEs if the PFT phenology schemes better represented 461 morphological and physiological characteristics relevant to plant-water relations (e.g., leaf age; retention of young leaves even during extreme droughts; Borchert et al., (2002); variation in 462 463 hydraulic traits as a function of leaf habit Vargas et al., (2021)) (Table 3).